What we know about the Evergreen High School shooting

 Investigators are still working to figure out how Holly got access to the weapon, Kelley said, or how he concealed it on his bus ride to school and for that morning before he began the shooting.

-Investigators still have a lot to look into today and in the following days, including multiple crime scenes.
+Investigators still have a lot to look into in the following weeks, including multiple crime scenes.

 “The reason we have so many crime scene areas inside is because we have windows shot out.
 We have lockers that were shot up, we're finding spent rounds, unspent rounds, so it's a huge area and the school, I was told, is three levels, so lots of work to be done,” Kelley said.